danorel/qaert/README.md

-# Foobar
+# Qaert

-Foobar is a Python project for dealing with ...
+Qaert is a QA Telegram Bot based on BERT model.

 ## Installation & Contributing